Google and YouTube content providers must face US child privacy lawsuit - ExBulletin

 The law gives the Federal Trade Commission and state attorneys general the power to regulate the online collection of personal data about children under the age of 13, but not private plaintiffs.

-The lawsuit alleges that Google’s data collection violated similar state laws, and YouTube content from Hasbro (HAS.O), Mattel (MAT.O), Cartoon Network (WBD.O), DreamWorks Animation (CMCSA.O) and others.
-Claimed the provider was in violation. ) lured kids into his channel, knowing they would be tracked.
+The lawsuit alleges that Google’s data collection violates similar state laws, and that YouTube content providers such as Hasbro Inc., Mattel Inc., Cartoon Network and DreamWorks Animation are allowing children to join their channels knowing they will be tracked. claimed to have lured him in.

 In July 2021, San Francisco U.S. District Judge Beth Loveson Freeman dismissed the case, finding that federal privacy law preempted plaintiffs’ claims under the laws of California, Colorado, Indiana, Massachusetts, New Jersey and Tennessee. .